 We use zips very occasionally and when we do we opt for the YKK recycled version where we can.

-These highly skilled ladies are masters at making Thunderpants and take great pride in the quality of their work checking regularly that they are meeting the criteria that makes sure the unique design works.
+These highly skilled sewers are masters at making Thunderpants and take great pride in the quality of their work checking regularly that they are meeting the criteria that makes sure the unique design works.

 SS clothing use Coats thread for sewing.